kingluddite/web-dev-notes/js/ajax.md

 * JSON.parse takes a string and tries to convert it into a JavaScript object
 *

-rules of JSON formatted data
+### rules of JSON formatted data
-must be an array of items or an object filled with `key` : `object` pairs or a combination of those two keys must use double quotes strings must use double quotes must be an array of objects or a com
+* must be an array of items or an object filled with `key` : `object` pairs or a combination of those two
+* keys must use double quotes
+* strings must use double quotes
+* must be an array of objects or a com

-what happens if JSON is not formatted as correct JSON it won't work
+**What happens if JSON is not formatted as correct JSON?**
+It won't work.

-if you try to parse a normal string with JSON.parse you will get a JavaScript error
+If you try to parse a normal string with `JSON.parse()`` you will get a JavaScript error.

-what does JSON.parse return
+**What does JSON.parse return?**
-when it completes it returns a JavaScript object
+When it completes it returns a JavaScript object

 # Soccer Team Widget

-index.html
+`index.html`

 ``` html
 <!DOCTYPE html>